acasi-ctf/ctf-crypto-challenges/README.md

 ## Confidentiality:

 ### Symmetric Encryption
-    We have all of the documentation written, some are not implemented
+We have most of the documentation written.
+Some challenges are not implemented.
 - #### One Time Pad (OTP)
   1. Introduction to the algorithm (Basic Encryption and Decryption)
   2. Problems/weakness (Using the same key twice)